Can Wooden Cutting Boards Go in the Dishwasher?

 Sanitization is highly recommendable (diluted bleach or vinegar) if the board has been used with raw meat.
 In addition to these methods, wooden cutting boards require the occasional oiling with food-grade oil.

 This prolongs the lifespan of the wood, prevents cracks and warps from dryness, and closes the wood’s natural pores.
-When we leave boards unoiled for long and suddenly expose them to water, they may warp!
+When we leave boards unoiled for a long and suddenly expose them to water, they may warp!

-Wood wax for cutting boards is also recommendable if you notice that the board has developed cuts from the knife use.
+Wood wax for cutting boards is also recommendable if you notice that the board has developed cuts from knife use.

 Thanks to proper cleaning, sanitization, and oiling of your wooden cutting boards, there’s a lower risk of bacteria and food-borne illnesses.